Robert is an anatomy professor at Benedictine University in Lisle, IL.

 The femoral artery supplies most of the anterior thigh, but the obturator artery and inferior gluteal artery also enter the thigh and supply adjacent muscles and structures.

 - Femoral artery: the external iliac artery passes under the inguinal ligament to enter the anterior aspect of the upper thigh, at which point it becomes the femoral artery and runs down the thigh through the adductor canal, passing through the adductor hiatus to become the popliteal artery in the knee.
 The femoral artery gives off the deep artery of the thigh (profunda femoris artery), which travels inferiorly between the adductor longus and adductor magnus muscles to anastomose with branches of the popliteal artery (itself a continuation of the femoral artery) behind the knee.
 The deep artery of the thigh gives off (1) a lateral circumflex femoral artery deep to sartorius and rectus femoris; (2) a medial circumflex femoral artery between pectineus and iliopsoas/obturator externus and adductor brevis; and (3) perforating arteries which penetrate adductor magnus near its attachment to the linea aspera.
-I did not emphasize these three arteries in my spring 2021 Human Anatomy course.
+I did not emphasize these three arteries in my fall 2021 Human Anatomy course.

 - Obturator artery: branches off the internal iliac artery in the pelvic cavity and enters the medial compartment through the obturator canal, after which point it splits into an anterior branch and posterior branch.
 These branches supply the obturator membrane and adjacent muscles and anastomose with the inferior gluteal and medial circumflex femoral arteries.